coq/coq/doc/sphinx/proof-engine/ltac.rst

 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~

 .. tacn:: optimize_heap
-   :name: optimize_heap

    This tactic behaves like :tacn:`idtac`, except that running it compacts the
    heap in the OCaml run-time system.
-It is analogous to the Vernacular
+It is analogous to the
-   command :cmd:`Optimize Heap`.
+   :cmd:`Optimize Heap` command.

 .. tacn:: infoH @ltac_expr3